smartinternz02/SBSPS-Challenge-10631-1692205692/Project-Solution/Web-Integration/README.md

 Prediction.pkl is the saved file of trained model.

-The Templates folder contains the HTML files.
+The Templates folder contains the HTML Files.